Neuroendocrine Tumor of the Lung: Types of Treatment

 • Temozolomide (Temodar), with or without capecitabine (Xeloda)

-• FOLFOX, a combination of fluorouracil (5-FU) with leucovorin (folinic acid) and oxaliplatin (Eloxatin), is sometimes used
+• FOLFOX, a combination of fluorouracil (5-FU) with leucovorin (folinic acid) and oxaliplatin (Eloxatin)

-• CAPEOX, a combination of capecitabine and oxaliplatin
+• CAPOX, a combination of capecitabine and oxaliplatin

-The side effects of chemotherapy depend on the individual, the type of drugs, and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual, the type of drugs, and the dose used, but they can include fatigue, low blood counts, risk of infection, nausea and vomiting, hair loss, loss of appetite, numbness or tingling in fingers and toes (neuropathy), and diarrhea.
 Not all chemotherapies cause hair loss.
 These side effects usually go away after treatment is finished.
 In rare cases, some chemotherapy drugs increase a person’s risk of developing secondary cancers.
 Talk with the doctor about possible side effects of chemotherapy in your treatment plan.

 Learn more about the basics of chemotherapy.